sunmils/wrapper-plugin-docs/newParagraph.md

 local myParagraph = wrapper.newParagraph(
 {
-    text = "Wrapper Plugin Sample-Text\n\nCorona's framework dramatically increase productivity. \nTasks like animating objects in OpenGL or creating user-interface widgets take only one line of code, and changes are instantly viewable in the Corona Simulator.", width = paragraphWidth,
+    text = "Wrapper Plugin Sample-Text\n\nCorona's framework dramatically increase productivity. \nTasks like animating objects in OpenGL or creating user-interface widgets take only one line of code, and changes are instantly viewable in the Corona Simulator.", width = 200,
-    height = paragraphHeight,   -- fontSize will be calculated automatically if set font = native.systemFont,   -- make sure the used font is installed on your system --fontSize = 30,            -- not needed if height is set lineSpace = 2,
+    height = 200,   -- fontSize will be calculated automatically if set font = native.systemFont,   -- make sure the used font is installed on your system --fontSize = 30,            -- not needed if height is set lineSpace = 2,